 William Gass once said the word violet is a ‘sexual shudder.’
 Maybe he knew about subterranean mystery.

-There is a lot I want to do, but completing a manuscript triggers my mortal awareness, making it hard for me to commit to an ending.
+There is a lot I want to do, but completing a manuscript triggers my Gothic lust for mortal awareness.
 Sure, I’d like to accomplish something.
 I’d like to have another book to give away.
 But I also want to live forever.
 I want all the play with all the words without ever hearing someone blow a whistle.

 I only need two things: I want the Mets to win, and I don’t want to die.